-The sample included patients seen consecutively from three Emergency Departments (ED) and one Urgent Care Centre in the North West of England, UK.
-Eligible cases were children and young people 0-16 years old who attended one of four hospital sites within one NHS organisation in Greater Manchester, UK.
-Study design and protocol was prospective over the whole three years (01 October 2017 to 30 September 2020) to avoid potential bias from seasonal variability.
+The sample included patients seen consecutively from three ED and one Urgent Care Centre in the North West of England, UK.
+Eligible cases were children and young people 0-16 years old who attended one of four hospital sites within one National Health Service (NHS) organisation in Greater Manchester, UK.
+Study design and protocol was prospective over the whole 3 years (01 October 2017-30 September 2020) to avoid potential bias from seasonal variability.
 Approval was given by both the data controller's research and innovation department and Caldicott Guardian to proceed with this study without seeking formal research ethics committee approval.